 Since January 2017, he has served in various capacities with Comics Experience and in 2019 became Managing Editor.
 He is teaching assistant for the Intro to Writing courses and the instructor of courses on Writing a Mini-Series, Creating Great Characters, Discovering Genre, Freelance Writing for Comics and Writing Creator-Owned and Indie Comics: Building Your Comics Library and Career!
 You can follow him on Twitter at @PaulAllor.

 You’ll be given assignments each week based on the topics covered.
-You’ll discuss the course and the work of your fellow classmates (and your own) on the dedicated message boards.
+You’ll discuss the course and the work of your fellow classmates (and your own) in a live virtual meeting with Paul and on the dedicated message boards.
 It’s as intensive as you want it to be, but the learning potential in this course is huge!

 The forum is where you’ll be able to post your work for your class to review, comment on, and make suggestions.
 And likewise, you’ll be asked to comment on your fellow students’ work as well.
 You’ll problem-solve together and find new ways to craft an amazing cast!